OWASP/samm/Website/content/business-function/practice/stream/Design-TA-B.md

     level2:
         level: 2
         benefit: |
-            Improved elicitation and management of threats to the solution.
+            Scaleble threat modeling aligned to your organization risks.
         activity: |
-            Establish a standard approach to perform structured threat modeling to increase the quality and efficiency of threat modeling within your organization, and ensure that the invested effort is useful and well spent.
-Structured threat modeling takes into account the different actors, assets and flows to identify an extensive list of potential threats to the application.
-It defines the inputs required to start the activity (e.g., a technical architecture overview and a data flow diagram), the different steps to identify threats, and the formalisms to describe or annotate the threats.
-You can add mitigating controls to threat models to guide designers in dealing with particular threats.

-            As an organization, define what triggers the execution of threat modeling.
-For example a change in architecture, or a deployment of an application in a new environment.
-At the same time, think about ways to support scaling of threat modeling throughout the organization.
+            Use a standardized threat modeling methodology for your organization and align this on your application risk levels.
+Think about ways to support the scaling of threat modeling throughout the organization.

+            Train your architects, security champions, and other stakeholders on how to do practical threat modeling.
+Threat modeling requires understanding, clear playbooks and templates, organization-specific examples, and experience, which is hard to automate.

+            Your threat modeling methodology includes at least diagramming, threat identification, design flaw mitigations, and how to validate your threat model artifacts.
+Your threat model diagram allows a detailed understanding of the environment and the mechanics of the application.
+You discover threats to your application with checklists, such as STRIDE or more organization-specific threats.
+For identified design flaws (ranked according to risk for your organization), you add mitigating controls to support stakeholders in dealing with particular threats.
+Define what triggers updating a threat model, for example, a technology change or deployment of an application in a new environment.

             Feed the output of threat modeling to the defect management process for adequate follow-up.
-Adopt a weighting system to measure and compare the importance of the different threats.

-            Consider using a tool to manage the treat models of the different applications.
-Train people to focus on important threats, as one of the challenges in threat modeling is a potential overload of trivial threats.
-Tools help in identifying potential threats but, in the end, threat modeling requires human intelligence that cannot be easily automated.
+Capture the threat modeling artifacts with tools that are used by your application teams.

-        question: Do you use a standard methodology to evaluate the threats to your applications?
+        question: Do you use a standard methodology, aligned on your application risk levels?
         quality_criteria:
-            - People with training or experience in threat modeling lead threat modeling activities
-            - The methodology states the different inputs required to perform an in-depth assessment
-            - Threat model deliverables are standardized and accessible across the organization
+            - You train your architects, security champions, and other stakeholders on how to do practical threat modeling
+            - Your threat modeling methodology includes at least diagramming, threat identification, design flaw mitigations, and how to validate your threat model artifacts
+            - Changes in the application or business context trigger a review of the relevant threat models
+            - You capture the threat modeling artifacts with tools that are used by your application teams

         answers:
             - "No"